 Checklist

-Note: AANA Journal complies with the Uniform Requirements for Manuscripts Submitted to Biomedical Journals developed by the International Committee of Medical Journal Editors, as well as all ethics, consent, and disclosure guidelines of the American Medical Association.
-In addition, all research published in AANA Journal requires institutional review board approval.
+Note: The AANA Journal complies with the Uniform Requirements for Manuscripts Submitted to Biomedical Journals developed by the International Committee of Medical Journal Editors, as well as all ethics, consent, and disclosure guidelines of the American Medical Association.
+In addition, all research published in the AANA Journal requires institutional review board approval.
 Authors must disclose any conflict of interest, perceived or otherwise, at the point of submission.
 These relationships, commercial or otherwise, if they exist, will be disclosed in the published article.

 What Is an Author?

-All bylined authors should have participated sufficiently in the work to take public responsibility for the content.
+To be listed as a bylined author on a manuscript submission to the AANA Journal: All bylined authors should have participated sufficiently in the work to take public responsibility for the content.
 Substantial contributions must have been made in the following three areas according to the American Medical Association:

 Those who don’t satisfy the above three criteria may be thanked in an Acknowledgements section at the end of the manuscript but should not be listed as a bylined author.